Cedar Waxwing Nesting, Feeding, and Social Behaviors

 Broods 1 - 2

-Cedar Waxwing eggs are pale blue or blue-gray with black or gray blotches.
+Cedar Waxwing eggs are pale blue or blue-gray with scattered black or gray blotches.

-Waxwings are very social and usually travel in flocks.
-Rarely does one see a single bird.
+Waxwings are very social birds and usually travel in flocks.
+It is uncommon to see just one bird by itself.

 Habitat and Migration

-Their primary wintering site is in the southern U.S., but the species is nomadic and irruptive.
+Their winter range is centered in the southern United States, but this species is nomadic and irruptive.

 Frequently Asked Questions

-Studies show that Cedar Waxwings will stay together throughout the breeding season but there are no studies that show they mate for life.
+Studies show that Cedar Waxwings usually stay together through the breeding season, but there is no clear evidence that they mate for life.

-If a second nest is begun, it's by the same pair.
+If they attempt a second nest, it is usually with the same partner.